Bill Of The Month: A Tale Of 2 CT Scanners — One Richer, One Poorer

 Hynden was shocked when he got the second CT scan in January, and the listed price was $8,897 — 33 times what he paid for the first test.

 Gulf Coast Medical Center is part of his Cigna insurance plan's approved network of providers.
 But even with Cigna's negotiated discount, Hynden was on the hook for $3,394.49 for the scan.
-The additional ER costs added another $261.76 to that bill.
+The additional ER costs added $261.76 more to that bill.

 What gives: We called Gulf Coast Medical Center and its parent company, Lee Health, to understand why they billed nearly $9,000 for a single test.
 No one at the health center or hospital would agree to an interview.